-On the third day I checked out of the Heathfield B&B in the rainy morning.
+On the third day, I checked out of the Heathfield B&B on the rainy morning.
 Since it was a weekday, Keighley Worth & Valley Railway was out of service.
 The mistress took me to the nearest bus stop on Rawdon Road and told me to wait there for the bus for Keighley.

 While waiting for the bus, an old lady talked to me.
 She asked me where I was going.
 I answered that I was going to London.
 Another lady joined us, and they and I talked a bit until the bus was coming.

-In the bus I sit on the upper front seat and the ladies stayed downstairs.
+On the bus, I sit on the upper front seat and the ladies stayed downstairs.
 Arriving at Keighley bus terminus, I got out of the bus.
 The train station was a bit distant from the terminus, so I didn’t know how to get there.

 Then the lady who had talked to me first at the Rawdon Road bus stop found me standing there, and told me to follow her to the train station as she was just going for shopping near there.
 How kind of her!
-With her help I could get to the Keighley train station.
+I was able to get to the Keighley train station with her help.